ashwinda/ashwinda/README.md

 ## 🚀 About Me

-I'm a **Change & Transformation professional** with 3 years of experience driving enterprise IT transformations and data-driven decision-making.
+I'm a **Change & Transformation professional** with 3 years of experience integrating **business process improvement** and **data analytics** to drive enterprise-scale transformations.
-Currently pursuing my **MSc in Business Analytics** at the **University of Limerick**, I specialize in building solutions that connect technology, analytics, and business outcomes.
+Currently pursuing my **MSc in Business Analytics** at the **University of Limerick**, I combine analytical problem-solving with change management expertise to help organisations make smarter, data-driven decisions.

-💼 **What I do best:** Deliver structured change management, process automation, and KPI-based insights.
+💼 **What I do best:** Turning change performance data into insights that guide strategy, automation, and stakeholder alignment.
-📊 **Tools I love:** Power BI, Python, SQL, and Excel.
+📊 **Analytical edge:** Skilled in designing KPI frameworks, building Power BI dashboards, and deriving trend insights to improve decision outcomes.
 🤖 **What I’m exploring:** AI-driven analytics, automation pipelines, and financial data modeling.

 ---